Aylamccarthy/home-library/README.md

 Manual testing was ongoing throughout the building process.

-See [TESTING.md](TESTING.md) for an overview of application  and validation testing.
+See [TESTING.md](TESTING.md) for an overview of function  and validation testing.

 ## Validation